Cudominers/Cudo-Miner/README.md

 **Cudo Miner** is a smart and automated crypto mining application that maximizes profitability with minimal effort.
 It supports CPU and GPU mining, automatically switches to the most profitable coins, and provides full remote management.

 ---
+## 📥 Download & Installation

+Download the latest version for your OS:

+🔗 [Visit Official Site](https://www.cudominer.com) and follow the setup instructions.

 ## 🛠️ Key Features